 Common Denominator: Both Facilities Were Prepared

-Both facilities reported they stay prepared for a medical emergency with an emergency medical kit, portable oxygen system and an automated external defibrillator (AED) from Banyan.
+Both facilities reported they stay prepared for a medical emergency with an emergency medical kit, portable oxygen system and an automated external defibrillator (AED) from HealthFirst.
 Staff members know the location of supplies and how to spot patient distress.
 The facility doctors are trained in medical emergency response.

-Banyan Emergency Medical Preparedness Solutions
+HealthFirst Emergency Medical Preparedness Solutions

-Banyan offers a full medical emergency preparedness solution for all types of practices, including emergency medical kits with automatic replenishment.
+HealthFirst offers a full medical emergency preparedness solution for all types of practices, including emergency medical kits with automatic replenishment.
 Find the right STAT KIT® on this comparison chart.

 The OnTraq automated replenishment program tracks the expiration dates of emergency medications and supplies in your emergency medical kit or crash cart and prompts replacement shipments prior to their expiration.
 This free service (you pay only for the refills) helps you maximize shelf life through just-in-time management of your medications and supplies that have an expiry date.